krishaamer/green-filter-research/research/literature/ai.md

 ## Design for Human-AI Interaction {#design-for-human-ai-interaction}

--   Human-AI interaction is ship systems Veitch & Andreas Alsos (2022)
+-   Veitch & Andreas Alsos (2022) highlights the active role of humans in Human-AI interaction is autonomous ship systems.
 -   Jiang et al. (2022) describes how Replika users in China using in 5 main ways, all which rely on empathy

 | Human empathy for AI agent |